Skip to main content

 Collections

-DescriptionOkimono or sculpture in the form of a ghost emerging from an old weathered section of wood, the eyes and face carved and detailed in gofun or white clam shell gesso and sumi ink.
+Visual DescriptionOkimono or sculpture in the form of a ghost emerging from an old weathered section of wood, the eyes and face carved and detailed in gofun or white clam shell gesso and sumi ink.

-Imai Oshin
+Imai Oshin 今井応心

-Late Taisho - early Showa era, circa 1920-1930
+Late Taisho to early Showa era , c.
+1920–1930

 Sasaki Bizan